jessebmiller/works/content/posts/proposition-and-curation.md

 * Produces information that selectively and productively reduces variability of future attempts

 ## The Toyota Product Development System

 *Toyota's process is an engine for progress.*

-* Lots of attempts: Respect for people.
+* Lots of attempts: Set Based Design Respect for people.
 Get ideas from everyone.
 Reduce the cost of attempts through "command intent" rather than "command and control".
 Push authority to make attempts as low as possible down the organization structure---where most of the people and experience are.
 More people empowered to make attempts increases the number of attempts made.
 It also increases the variety of attempts because it comes from a pool with a variety of expertise and experiences.
-*

 * Toyota's process pushes responsibility for ideas and decisions as low as they can (while still remaining a company)